My lover speaks; he says to me, Arise, my beloved,

 Song of Solomon 4, 7

 The corruption of death is an evil and a penalty for original sin which infects the bodies and souls of all Adam’s descendants who organically partake of his human nature.
 The guilt of Adam’s sin, nevertheless, isn’t personally imputed to his seed, so God did not negate His justice by conferring the singular grace of the Immaculate Conception on Mary in His mercy because of her unmerited election to the Divine Maternity.
 And so, by this singular favour, her preservation from bodily corruption upon death was just, albeit our biological association with Adam or “mankind”.
 God could only obligate Himself to observe His own ordinance in His righteousness, especially since Mary never lost her innocence as Eve had by committing any personal sins with the help of divine grace.
-The angel Gabriel greeted Mary by calling her Kecharitomene, meaning ‘perfected in grace with a lasting result’ (Lk 1:28).
+The angel Gabriel greeted Mary by calling her Kecharitomene, meaning ‘perfected in grace with a lasting result’ (Luke 1:28).

-The words of the early Church Fathers bring to fuller light what Elizabeth means, when she says: “Most blessed (eulogemene) are you among women and blessed (eulogemenos) is the fruit of your womb” (Lk 1:42).
+The words of the early Church Fathers bring to fuller light what Elizabeth means, when she says: “Most blessed (eulogemene) are you among women and blessed (eulogemenos) is the fruit of your womb” (Luke 1:42).
 This past participle is used with reference to only Jesus (masculine) and Mary (feminine), besides the kingdom of heaven (feminine), in the New Testament (Mk 11:10).
 Both the Mother and the Son are indeed equally blessed (eulogeo) in God’s sight by having been set apart from sinful humanity and consecrated to Him in His order of redemption.
-So, it is only fitting, if not just, that Mary, who carried the Divine Word in her sacred womb and was preserved free from all stain of sin by the grace of God, should have a share in her Son’s glory in anticipation of the redemption of our own bodies on the Last Day (1 Cor 15:22-23).
+So, it is only fitting, if not just, that Mary, who carried the Divine Word in her sacred womb and was preserved free from all stain of sin by the grace of God, should have a share in her Son’s glory in anticipation of the redemption of our own bodies on the Last Day (1 Corinthians 15:22-23).
 Anyway, Jesus meant what he said about our obligation to keep the Divine Commandments, and he exemplified with impeccable humility how we are to honorably treat our parents for the sake of God’s goodness and righteousness (Lk 2:51-52).

 A great sign appeared in the sky,